oweb36/mws-docs/Characters/Air Conditioners/AngelSaph.md

 DeltaCXG is not interested in harming AngelSaph emotionally and making him in pain that way, but enjoys causing him physical pain.
 DeltaCXG on some of these occasions has hurt AngelSaph so hard that his body actually managed to crack a little bit, and bleed.

 [MXU](VXU.md#MXU) has intervened on several of these incidents, with some being successful and some failing.
+MXU always intervenes by walking away as thats the only thing he can do.

 ### [MXU](VXU.md#MXU)
 AngelSaph sees MXU as his physical protector.
 MXU knows what DeltaCXG has done, and has intervened in several occasions.
 AngelSaph actually likes MXU.

 He is not always succesful, but he tries.
-AngelSaph understands that MXu may not always be succesful.
+AngelSaph understands that MXU may not always be succesful.
+MXU always intervenes by walking away as thats the only thing he can do.

 ### [MHeLy](MHeLy.md)
 She's the one to heal him emotionally.
 MHeLy is one of the few to know the depressive nature of AngelSaph.
 She knows about his position and role, but understands the pressure.